Nmbwj/Securing-vehicle/READMEpip.md

-# this is to install new package/module using pipx and using that package/module#
+# this is to install new package/module using pip and using that package/module#

 ## Configuration before any pipx ##
 mkdir -p $HOME/.venvs